Railroad Retirement Board Benefits

 12. How long does it take to receive payment?

-Under the RRB’s Customer Service Plan, if a claimant files an application for unemployment or sickness benefits, a decision will be made within 10 days of the date the application was filed.
-If a claim for subsequent biweekly unemployment or sickness benefits is filed, a decision will be made within 10 days of the date the RRB received the claim form.
+Under the RRB’s Customer Service Plan, if a claimant filed an application for unemployment or sickness benefits, the RRB will release a claim form or a denial letter within 10 days of receiving his or her application.
+If a claim for subsequent biweekly unemployment or sickness benefits is filed, the RRB will certify a payment or release a denial letter within 10 days of the date the RRB receives the claim form.
 If the claimant is entitled to benefits, benefits will generally be paid within one week of that decision.

 However, some claims for benefits may take longer to handle than others if they are more complex, or if an RRB office has to get information from other people or organizations.
 If this happens, claimants may expect an explanation and an estimate of the time required to make a decision.